kubeshop/testkube/docs/docs/testkube-pro-on-prem/articles/usage-guide.md

 ### Invitations

-Testkube Enterprise allows you to invite users to Organizations and Environments within Testkube, granting them specific roles and permissions.
+Testkube On-Prem allows you to invite users to Organizations and Environments within Testkube, granting them specific roles and permissions.

 There are two supported invitation modes: `email` and `auto-accept`.
 Use `email` to send an invitation for the user to accept, and `auto-accept` to automatically add users without requiring acceptance.

 #### Invitations Via Email

-If `testkube-cloud-api.api.inviteMode` is set to `email`, Testkube Enterprise will send emails when a user gets invited to an Organization or an Environment and when SMTP settings need to be configured in the API Helm chart.
+If `testkube-cloud-api.api.inviteMode` is set to `email`, Testkube On-Prem will send emails when a user gets invited to an Organization or an Environment and when SMTP settings need to be configured in the API Helm chart.

 ```helm